alders/mythtv-stream-hls-dash/README.md

 Why:

-- Although support for HTTP Live Streaming (`HLS`) was added to [MythTV](https://www.mythtv.org) in v0.25 it is not yet usable.
+- Although support for HTTP Live Streaming (`HLS`) was added to [MythTV](https://www.mythtv.org) in v0.25 it is not yet fully functional and usable.
 - [MythWeb](https://www.mythtv.org/wiki/MythWeb) is no longer actively
   developed and is based on Flash technology from the days of yore.
 - HTML5 support for
   [WebFrontend](https://www.mythtv.org/wiki/WebFrontend) is work in progress.
 - The new [Web Application](https://www.mythtv.org/wiki/Web_Application)
-  (available since MythTV v34) interface does not yet provide HTTP streaming support.
+  (available since MythTV v34) interface does not provide streaming support.
-- An attempt to provide streaming support was made in github project [MythTV stream mpeg DASH](https://github.com/thecount2a/mythtv-stream-mpeg-dash).
+- An earlier attempt to provide streaming support was made in the github project [MythTV stream mpeg DASH](https://github.com/thecount2a/mythtv-stream-mpeg-dash).
-- All lack support for `HLS`, Adaptive Bitrate Streaming (`ABR`), live recording, live broadcast, subtitles, etcetera.
+- All these implementations lack support for `HLS`, Adaptive Bitrate Streaming (`ABR`), live recording, live broadcast, subtitles, etcetera.

 What: